 Digitalization (or e-learning) is a term used to describe a number of technological advancements in education.
 Digitalization is a wholesale change to how education is delivered.
-It refers to technological advances such as the use of computers, interactive whiteboards, and online courses.
+It refers to technological advances such as the use of computers with software from companies such as Agora.io, interactive whiteboards, and online courses.

 The digitalization of the world’s education systems has been going on for decades.
 Everything from school books to lesson plans, teachers’ aids, materials for teachers, lesson plans for students, teachers’ guides, even school websites are all being digitized.
 The list of such innovations is growing by leaps and bounds every year.

 Technology has created a world where we can receive limitless knowledge, and this has allowed people to focus on other aspects of their lives.
 We can find out how to make a website, change a tire, or repair an appliance while simultaneously learning the history of a particular country.
 We have witnessed a one-time explosion of digital content in the education field in the last few years.
 This explosion has been fuelled by a new type of online learning: Massive Open Online Courses, or MOOCs.
 MOOCs are massive open online courses that anyone with an internet connection is able to enroll in for a fee.

 The use of digital devices is quickly becoming a normal part of everyday life.
 The digital tools we use in managing our lives on a daily basis are often taken for granted.
 Still, they have a profound impact on our psychological well-being, our interactions with others, and the growth of our intellectual and social capabilities.